RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 3. Generator for $$Z_3$$ can be mapped to $$1, e^{2 *pi/3}, e^{4 *pi/3}$$ , resulting in three possible characters, using each of these three generators
 4. All characters for $$Z_6$$ can be found by taking direct product of chacters of $$Z_2$$ and $$Z_3$$

-## 4.2 Finding Character Table of non-Abelian Groups
+## 4.2 Finding 1-D Characters of Finite Non-Abelian Groups

+ Finite Non-Abelian Groups have higer dimensional represenatations than jusy 1-D representations.
+As stated above, to find all the characters, first we need to find the 1-D chaarcters and then use orthogonality and other properties of a character table to find the characters of higher dimensional representations.

+ 1.

 # 5. References